7 Characteristics of a Great Doctor and Tips on How to Find One

-In doing this, a good doctor is essentially indicating that he wants to know if there is anything else he can do to help you.
+In doing this, a good doctor is essentially indicating that he wants to know if there's anything else he can do to help you.
 This shows that he values you as a human being and validates you as a patient.

 7. They are hard to book.
 Once you have a few leads on good doctors, try booking an appointment with each of them.
 Allow their availability to help guide you.

-The best doctors are often the hardest to book because they are in high demand by patients.
+The best doctors are often the hardest to book because they're in high demand by patients.

 Be willing to wait at least several weeks to see a great doctor and once you find one, be sure to book him well in advance for any future office visits.

 So how do you go about finding a doctor with these characteristics?

 How to Find a Great Doctor